omerada/react-spring-task-manager-project-KANBOARD/README.md

 # 📋 PROJECT OVERVIEW - Task Manager KANBOARD

-## 🎯 Proje Hakkında
+## 🎯 About the Project

-**Task Manager KANBOARD**, modern bir Kanban board uygulaması olup, kullanıcıların projelerini etkili bir şekilde yönetmelerini sağlar.
-Drag & drop özelliği, JWT authentication ve responsive design ile kullanıcı dostu bir deneyim sunar.
+**Task Manager KANBOARD** is a modern Kanban board application that enables users to manage their projects effectively.
+It provides a user-friendly experience with drag & drop functionality, JWT authentication, and responsive design.

-## 🏗️ Teknoloji Stack'i
+## 🏗️ Technology Stack

 ### Backend